flippingbits/streaming-data-pipelines-book/README.md

-Services for the local development environment for the book [Streaming Data Pipelines with Kafka](https://www.manning.com/books/streaming-data-pipelines-with-kafka).
+Services for the local development environment of the book [Streaming Data Pipelines with Kafka](https://www.manning.com/books/streaming-data-pipelines-with-kafka).

 ## File Structure
 ```